nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 git clone https://github.com/nrwl/tuskydesign.git
 ```

-The repository has two packages (under `packages/buttons` and `packages/forms`) that are used in a `demo` application located in `apps/demo`.
+The repository has two React packages (under `packages/buttons` and `packages/forms`) that are used in a `demo` application (located in `apps/demo`) that was designed to be used with the Vite CLI.
 The root `package.json` has a `workspaces` property that tells NPM how to find the projects in the repository.

 ```json {% fileName="package.json" %}
 {